culshoefer/codeCurriculum-gitbook/chapter3.md

-# Third Chapter: Programming games in PyGame
+#Chapter 3: Programming games in PyGame

 ##Space invaders!
 Now, let's start with proper game development, shall we?
 Let's start with one of the greatest games ever invented: SPACE INVADERS!